Shajwan-Namiq/bank-project-TailwindCss/README.md

-# Getting Started with Create React App
+# Bank-project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+using React JS && Tailwind UI
 ## Available Scripts

 In the project directory, you can run: